officialrajdeepsingh/awesome-nextjs/README.md

 ## Chrome Extension

-1. [Gimli](https://gimli.app/) : Gimli chrome extension is a smart visual tools for front-end developers to built application with tailwind CSS.
+1. [Gimli](https://gimli.app/) : Gimli chrome extension is an innovative visual tool for frontend developers to build with tailwind CSS.